 - Teeth that are exceedingly crooked or uneven

 Since a full mouth reconstruction procedure is a set of various procedures that differ between patients, there is no set guideline for what to expect during treatment.
-However, it’s quite possible that treatment will involve several visits to Dr. Skoulas’s San Francisco office as she gradually works to restore the mouth.
+However, it’s quite possible that treatment will involve several visits to our San Francisco office as Dr. Skoulas gradually works to restore the mouth.

 Before treatment begins, Dr. Skoulas will be sure to take a full set of X-rays, photographs, and impressions.
 These help her better understand the current issues with the mouth as well as plan a course of action for treatment.